michalorman/kvmapper/README.md

     precision = 0.10

-If mapped to given class:
+If mapped to given property:

     public class Parameters {
         float precision;
+        // getter + setter
     }

 Will be automatically converted to ``float``.